-Hold a PhD/DPhil with a significant software engineering component, with postqualification research and software engineering experience.
-Candidates without a PhD/DPhil but with substantial experience of software development in a research environment (e.g. Research MSc and 5 years industry experience in software development) will also be considered.

-- Demonstrated ability to design, implement and deploy a complex software engineering project while applying software engineering best practices and using common software architecture paradigms (e.g. Object-orientated programming). - Demonstrable experience in working with Artificial Intelligence and/or Machine Learning, and of least one of the following: model evaluation and deployment (e.g. TensorFlow), NLP, computer vision. - Experience working in and contributing significantly to a software project team, including mentoring less experienced developers (e.g. junior RSEs or research staff). - Substantial experience with at least one programming language used for research (e.g. Python, R, JavaScript) and conversant with at least one more. - Demonstrated ability to rapidly acquire fluent knowledge of new programming languages, libraries and platforms. - Excellent communication skills, including the ability to communicate with researchers, write for publication, present research proposals and results, and represent the group at meetings. - Enthusiasm for promoting software engineering best practices in academia and experience implementing these practices in collaborative projects with researchers, e.g. Open-Source environment, version control, source control and dependency management, issue tracking, automated testing, package management, analysis tools etc. - Ability to engage with partners from a variety of backgrounds, particularly from the humanities, including remotely/internationally. - Strong creative, analytical, and problem-solving skills; proven ability to work with precision and accuracy. - Ability to contribute ideas for new research projects and research income generation. - Demonstrable ability to organise and prioritise multiple projects efficiently whilst delivering results to the required standard and to an agreed schedule. - Excellent written and verbal communication skills, including the ability to write for publication and present research proposals and results
+- Hold a PhD/DPhil with a significant software engineering component, with postqualification research and software engineering experience.
+Candidates without a PhD/DPhil but with substantial experience of software development in a research environment (e.g. Research MSc and 5 years industry experience in software development) will also be considered. - Demonstrated ability to design, implement and deploy a complex software engineering project while applying software engineering best practices and using common software architecture paradigms (e.g. Object-orientated programming). - Demonstrable experience in working in digital textual scholarship, and least one of the following: TEI, NoSQL, text/data mining, natural language processing. - Experience working in and contributing significantly to a software project team, including mentoring less experienced developers (e.g. junior RSEs or research staff). - Substantial experience with at least one programming language used for research (e.g. Python, R, JavaScript), conversant with at least one more, and confident in the application of TEI. - Demonstrated ability to rapidly acquire fluent knowledge of new programming languages, libraries and platforms. - Excellent communication skills, including the ability to communicate with researchers, write for publication, present research proposals and results, and represent the group at meetings. - Enthusiasm for promoting software engineering best practices in academia and experience implementing these practices in collaborative projects with researchers, e.g. Open-Source environment, version control, source control and dependency management, issue tracking, automated testing, package management, analysis tools etc. - Ability to engage with partners from a variety of backgrounds, particularly from the humanities, including remotely/internationally. - Strong creative, analytical, and problem-solving skills; proven ability to work with precision and accuracy. - Ability to contribute ideas for new research projects and research income generation. - Demonstrable ability to organise and prioritise multiple projects efficiently whilst delivering results to the required standard and to an agreed schedule. - Excellent written and verbal communication skills, including the ability to write for publication and present research proposals and results.